Sports in Oklahoma City: Other sporting events

+On June 21, 2024, the LAOCOG announced that Oklahoma City, Oklahoma would host the canoe slalom and softball events for the 2028 Summer Olympics.

 Metropolitan area collegiate sports

 Oklahoma City is host to numerous major college and amateur sporting events.
 The major universities in the area – the University of Oklahoma (located within the metropolitan area in Norman), Oklahoma City University (located in the city proper), and Oklahoma State University – often schedule major basketball games and other sporting events at Chesapeake Energy Arena, although most games are played in their campus arenas.

 The Oklahoma City University Stars has a slate of sporting clubs which play on campus including a top-rated rowing program which has events on the Oklahoma River.
 Of special note, the university had announced its desire to possibly enter the NCAA during the 2007 athletic season.